A Misreading That Reveals a Bigger Linguistic (and Cultural) Shift

 Why the Misreading Matters

-• Clarity of communication – When “identity” is automatically read or heard as “trans,” speakers who mean “personal struggles,” “cultural background,” or “professional role” risk being misunderstood.
+- Clarity of communication – When identity is automatically read or heard as trans, speakers who mean 'personal struggles,' 'cultural background,' or 'professional role' risk being misunderstood.

-• Polarization – The shortcut can turn a neutral statement into a flashpoint, especially in comment sections where nuance is scarce.
+- Polarization – The shortcut can turn a neutral statement into a flashpoint, especially in comment sections where nuance is scarce.

-• Erasure of other identities – Reducing the term to one facet marginalizes the many ways people experience and define themselves.
+- Erasure of other identities – Reducing the term to one facet marginalizes the many ways people experience and define themselves.

 It's Anecdotal but...

-If I saw a man pretending to be a woman go into a female bathroom I might worry he might be a threat.
+If I saw a man pretending to be a woman go into a female bathroom, I might worry he might be a threat.
 But they would probably be fine if they just never do anything creepy.
 If they use the toilet and leave no one would ever know.
-I promise you I have never once examined any dude in a bathroom and found them wanting, so speak.
-Put a 1 in the comments if you have, The l's are the ones I will hopefully avoid!
+I promise you I have never once examined any dude in a bathroom and found them wanting, so to speak.
+Put a 1 in the comments if you have, The 1's are the ones I will hopefully avoid!

-My whole damn life everyone seemed to know their own gender and everyone else seemed to believe them.
-Sure kids made fun of each other for being stupid, smelly, short, ugly or having unpopular hobbies.
-Stuff like that.
+My whole damn life, everyone seemed to know their own gender and everyone else seemed to believe them.
+Sure kids made fun of each other for their clothes or having unpopular hobbies.
+Perhaps even about being stupid, smelly, short, ugly...Stuff like that.
 I don't remember a single time a kid was upset for being misgendered.
-Being misgendered was when a kid thought a guy was a girl because their hair was too long or something stereo-typically "girl like" or vise versa, Then they would apologize.
+Being misgendered was when a kid thought a guy was a girl because their hair was too long or something stereo-typically girl like or vice versa, Then they would apologize.

 It wasn't about calling out the fakes after them demanding we respect that they tell us they are fakes all the time.

-As far as l actually know 90% of every kid l actually knew were actually the opposite sex from what I thought they were, They must have been good at pretending.
-We didn't have a word like trans so we would know that it is fake while having to pretend it is real.
-We didn't have men in girl sports because we didn't have girl sports.
-We had girls in sports, and they sucked, but we put up with
+As far as I actually know 90% of every kid I actually knew were actually the opposite sex from what I thought they were, They must have been good at pretending.
+We didn't have a word like trans — so we would know that it is fake while having to pretend it is real.

-it.
-They didn't seem to know they sucked or they were having fun and didn't care.
+We also didn't have men in girl sports because we didn't have girl sports.
+We had girls in sports, and they sucked, but we put up with it.
+They didn't seem to know they sucked, or they were having fun and didn't care.
 No I am just kidding there was softball —boys didn't play that.

-The point is identity doesn't mean "trans" exclusively or automatically.
-Of course l am joking ladies (if you are out there).
+Of course I am joking ladies (if you are out there).
 I know there are millions of amazing female athletes just none were ever on my teams.
 They may have gotten better.
 Isn't it sad I felt I had to explain that?

-And of course "trans people" existed for thousands of years.
+And of course trans people existed for thousands of years.

 I know because l just looked it up.
-I was just living under a rock my whole life which obviously explains why I never heard of it until 10 years ago maybe.
+I was just living under a rock my whole life, which obviously explains why I never heard of it until 10 years ago maybe.
 I did hear of identity though.

-Here is a cursory break down
+Here is a cursory break down—Identity = Trans

 Where the Assumption Appears to Come From